 Overview: "Ichinichi Ichizen" is a Japanese proverb meaning "do one good deed a day".
 We should all be nicer to each other don't you think?
 At least once a day anyway.

 Details/Background: Although an old proverb, “Ichinichi Ichizen” (do one good deed a day) found some new exposure in public service announcement TV commercials in the 70’s and 80’s produced by billionaire and ring-winger Ryoichi Sasagawa.
 Mr. Sasagawa was a controversial figure in his day, but as a philanthropist he did bring to light many positive phrases in his now infamous public service announcements.
-Some include: “be good to your mother and father”; and from another shirt in our collection: “we are all brothers”.
+Some include: “be good to your mother and father”; and: “we are all brothers”.

 Design Notes: We felt that the traditional up-down writing style was most appropriate these elegant characters.

 Printed on American Apparel Unisex 2001 (size info).

 Nihongo Wakarimasen – “I don’t speak Japanese” 日本語分かりません。Literal Translation: “I do not understand Japanese” (Nihongo = Japanese language; Wakarimasen = do...